 Jennie Thompson, Coordinator of Elementary Curriculum and Instruction

 Fairfield City School District has a long history of providing English as a Second Language services to students whose first language is not English.
 Our program began in the 1980s when General Electric transferred several families from France to the GE Plant in Cincinnati.
 Students attended Central Elementary School, and under the leadership of Dr. Gayle Niehaus our program began.
-Today we provide services to over 600 students.
-Our international student population includes 46 different languages.
-The top three languages in our district are Spanish, Arabic and Vietnamese.
+Today we provide services to over 850 students.
+Our international student population includes over 40 different languages.
+The top four languages in our district are Spanish, Nepali, Twi, and French.

 There are three federal court cases that provide the legal foundation for providing equal educational opportunity to students with limited English proficiency: Lau vs. Nichols, 1973; Castaneda vs. Pickard, 1981; and Plyler vs. Doe, 1982.
 Fairfield City School District, in compliance with federal and state law, provides services to ELL students who qualify for our ESL programs.

 Small-group instruction occurs outside the students' language arts homeroom.
 The REACH program is utilized to supplement the core reading curriculum.
-Pull-Out support occurs mainly in the elementary setting and does not interfere with core English Language Arts (ELA) instruction.
+Pull-Out support mainly takes place in the elementary setting and does not interfere with core English Language Arts (ELA) instruction.

 In-Class Support (Inclusion)

-In-Class support (inclusion) is provided to ELL students who are assigned to regular classes with English-speaking students.
-An ESL teacher or tutor is assigned to a class where one or more ELL students are enrolled.
-They provide assistance with understanding the lesson, completing tests and homework, learning to participate orally in class, and working on group projects.
+In-Class support (inclusion) is provided to EL students who are assigned to regular core content classes (English Language Arts, Math, Science, and Social Studies.
+They may provide support with understanding key vocabulary, comprehending the lesson, completing assessments, learning to participate orally in class, working on group projects.

 IDEA Proficiency Test